Blendify/blender-manual/trunk/blender_docs/manual/addons/development/icon_viewer.rst

 #.
 Use the search field to filter the icons displayed by name.
 #.
 Click on an icon in the display and it's name will be copied to the clipboard.
 #.
-Paste the name into the text editor of choice to write your add-on.
+Paste the name into the text editor of choice to use it in your add-on.

 .. admonition:: Reference